 Amie Stager first joined the Labor Education Service in the fall of 2020 as an intern for Workday Minnesota.
 Since then, she’s been covering Minnesota’s labor movement with a focus on cultural and emotional writing and investigative storytelling, helping to relaunch the online publication as Workday Magazine.
 An aspiring artist and poet, she holds a B.A. in journalism from the University of Minnesota with minors in art and anthropology.
-When she’s not writing for Workday Magazine or Up with the Workers, she’s studying nature and history, and exploring landscapes, museums, and coffee shops.
+When she’s not writing for Workday Magazine or Up With the Workers, she’s studying nature and history, and exploring landscapes, museums, and coffee shops.

-Joshua Mei, Researcher and fact-checker
+Joshua Mei, Fact-checker

 Standards and Ethics